todd-herbert/heltec-eink-modules/docs/VisionMaster/vision_master.md

 ### `VExtOn()`
 The display has an ACTIVE HIGH power switch on GPIO18.
 For Vision Master E213, this also enables power to the I2C connector.
-The *heltec-eink-modules* libary will switch this on when first required.
+The *heltec-eink-modules* library will switch this on when first required.

 If needed, you can manually power on the hardware with `Platform::VExtOn()`.